Nadine044/Wide-Whip/README.md

 - Jorge Gemas: all the functionality and structure of ui, system of create, parent-child, visibility, dragging, input order, buttons events, input text functionalities...
 The change of scene with fade and the level loading with the save and load of the coins, counters, timers, UI...

-- Nadine Gutiérrez: All related with the art and audio of the ui and coins.
+- Nadine Gutiérrez: All related with the art and audio of the ui.
+Coin entity and player lifes with their functionalities.
 Creation of UI UML and Website.
 Place all elements in menu and in game of the ui and their actions.

 ## MIT License